Xunnamius/babel-plugin-transform-rewrite-imports/README.md

   replacements of arbitrary dynamic imports at runtime and appending extensions to specifiers that would otherwise not have one.

-- [tsconfig-replace-paths][9] / tsconfig-paths
+- [tsconfig-replace-paths][9] / [tsconfig-paths][10] / [tscpaths][11]

+  tsconfig-replace-paths and its predecessors/alternatives tsconfig-paths and tscpaths are extremely useful for transpiling TypeScript projects, as they handle alias- and path- resolving use cases without additional configuration;
+  transform-rewrite-imports, on the other hand, must be fed path/alias information from `tsconfig.json` manually.

-  tsconfig-replace-paths and its predecessor tsconfig-paths are extremely useful for transpiling TypeScript projects.
-Unfortunately, these packages do not support all the latest TypeScript/Babel AST features, and may fail to consistently and correctly transform certain files.
-By mapping a project's `tsconfig,json` `paths` value to a transform-rewrite-imports replacement map, it becomes possible to very easily replace tsconfig-replace-paths et al in their entirety.
+  Unfortunately, tsconfig-paths is not a Babel plugin and requires [patching your runtime][12] while the others do not support all the latest TypeScript/Babel AST features (like [`TsImportType`][13]) and therefore fail to consistently and correctly transform certain files (especially certain `.d.ts` files).

+  By mapping a project's `tsconfig.json` `paths` value to a replacement map transform-rewrite-imports can understand, it becomes possible to very easily replace tsconfig-replace-paths et al in their entirety.
+[Here's an example][14] using transform-rewrite-imports to replace these plugins and babel-plugin-module-resolver for transforming both sources and type definitions.
+Essentially, this Babel configuration file maps an object of aliases (the same alias object [accepted by babel-plugin-module-resolver][15]) derived from the project's `tsconfig.json` `paths` into a `replaceExtensions` replacement map that transform-rewrite-imports can understand.

 ## Usage

-By default this plugin does not affect babel's output.
+By default this plugin does not affect Babel's output.
 You must explicitly configure this extension before any specifier will be rewritten.

-Available options [can be found in the docs][10]:
+More information on the available options can be found in [the docs][16]:

 ```typescript
 {